dvalexieva97/HFMultiModal/README.md

 ### Improvements:

 1. As an improvement, I would also generate an attention_mask vector for each input vector to improve model training.
-2. As mentioned previously, would generate a multi-label dataset and train the model on it, in order to
+2. As mentioned previously, would generate a multi-label dataset and train the model on it, in order to generate cross- class images
-3. I would also generated longer text sequences, so that we can generate meaningful results from larger pieces of input text.
+3. I would also generate longer text sequences, so that we can get meaningful results from larger pieces of input text.
-4. As can be seen in demo.py, abstract sentences or sentences which do not contain any ImageNet classes generate unpredictable output.
-To the sequence generation training I would add sentences which do not contain any of our ImageNEt classes and would yield empty images for such input.
+4. As can be seen in *demo.py*, abstract sentences or sentences which do not contain any ImageNet classes generate unpredictable output.
+To the sequence generation training I would add sentences which do not contain any of our ImageNet classes and would map those to empty image.
-5. Similarly to p.4, I would generate non-class sentences (e.g. "I do not see a cat") to generate empty images for such cases.
+5. Similarly to p.4, I would generate non-class sentences (e.g. "I do not see a cat") to generate yield images for such cases.
-5. Finally, I would work on speeding up the data generation process, as it is definitely too long at the moment.
+5. Finally, I would work on speeding up the data generation process, as it is definitely too long at the moment (run on GPU etc.).

 ### Learning a mapping function